Cloud Native Infrastructure

 - Persistent and resilient block storage capabilities delivered using Ceph

 - Compatible with AWS compute services via OpenStack’s EC2 API and HEAT templates

-Our Cloud Native Infrastructure has been designed around the requirements of cloud-native applications, in which a VM should be both disposable and stateless.
-The SLA is not, therefore, based on the availability of individual virtual machines.
-Instead we offer an SLA based on the ability to scale your environment or re-instantiate a VM, either manually or programmatically via the OpenStack API.
+Our Cloud Native Infrastructure has been designed around the requirements of cloud-native applications, in which an instance should be both disposable and stateless.
+The SLA is not, therefore, based on the availability of individual instances.
+Instead we offer an SLA based on the ability to scale your environment or re-instantiate an instance, either manually or programmatically via the OpenStack API.